 A workers’ compensation lawyer in Morganton can manage your entire claim from start to finish.
-This could reduce the chances of your claim being denied on technical grounds, and if you do run into trouble, you would have a professional to guide you through the process of appealing your denial.
+This service could reduce the chances of your claim being denied on technical grounds, and if you do run into trouble, you would have a professional to guide you through the process of appealing your denial.

-We Want You To Get Your Workers’ Compensation Benefits
+We Want You to Get Your Workers’ Compensation Benefits

 Farmer & Morris Law, PLLC is proud to help North Carolina workers receive the workers’ compensation they need and deserve.
 Our entire team — not just our workers’ compensation attorneys — takes our responsibility toward your well-being very seriously.
 Experiencing a workplace injury can feel overwhelming, and seeking help from an experienced attorney can make the process more straightforward for you.
 Among the tasks we can help you with are:

 - Filing paperwork: We know which forms to file under which circumstances, who to send them to, and the applicable deadlines.

 - Collecting evidence: For example, we can ask a medical provider for a statement if they find you are not yet fit to return to work and should continue to receive benefits.

 - Negotiating after a denial: If any part of your claim is rejected, your lawyer can sit down with your employer or their insurance company and work toward an agreement that all parties can live with.

 If you still have questions, prospective clients are always welcome to contact our office for a free case review.
 A member of our team would be happy to address your questions and concerns.

 Legal Costs of Hiring a Workers’ Compensation Lawyer